All Episodes

 I'm just trying to help people become informed and learn exactly how this process is taking place.

-No, but I just I just all I do remember is that if you happen to be involved in Benghazi, you're supposed to shut up and you're not supposed to ask for any information, and you're not gonna be given any information.
+And no, but I just, I just, all I do remember is that if you happen to be involved in Benghazi, you're supposed to shut up and you're not supposed to ask for any information and you're not going to be given any information.

-And none of what happened to you is gonna be used to change anything politically.
+And none of what happened to you is going to be used to change anything politically.

 You just shut up.